Important Information for Property Owners with Delinquent Taxes.

 For an opportunity to review this law, click the following link: Public Act 123 of 1999

-Those who fail to pay their 2010 delinquent property taxes will lose their property to foreclosure in March 2013.
+Those who fail to pay their 2015, & prior, delinquent property taxes will lose their property to foreclosure on April 2, 2018.

 The time period to pay delinquent taxes has been reduced from 5 years to approximately 2 years.
 These are significant changes, thus, one of our goals is to ensure that your rights are protected.

 Q. If I don't pay my taxes, will I lose my home and property?

 A. YES.
 Property owners who had delinquent taxes under the old law could also lose their property, but they had more time to pay and more "second chances."
 Under the new law, if your taxes are delinquent for 25 months, that's it.
 You lose the property.

 Q. What is a delinquent tax?

 A. A delinquent tax is a tax that has been forwarded to the county treasurer for collection on March 1 of the year after it was billed.
 For example, taxes that are billed by your city or township treasurer in 2017 will be forwarded as delinquent to the county treasurer on March 1, 2018.

 Q. What happens after the property is forwarded to the county treasurer for collection?

 A. The county treasurer adds a 4% administration fee and interest of 1% per month.
 After one year, the property is forfeited to the county treasurer.
 For example, the 2016 taxes that remain unpaid as of March 1, 2018 will be in forfeiture.